ariol01/onebnb/README.md

-it's just a project in Ruby on rails
+it's just a project on Ruby on rails